Frontier and Offshore Regulatory Renewal Initiative

 These initiatives aim to advance the already high standards for safety, environmental protection, and resource management in offshore oil and gas areas of Canada.

 FORRI is an intergovernmental partnership between Natural Resources Canada, Indigenous and Northern Affairs Canada, the Nova Scotia Department of Energy and the Newfoundland and Labrador Department of Natural Resources.
-The Canada-Nova Scotia Offshore Petroleum Board, the Canada-Newfoundland and Labrador Offshore Petroleum Board, and the National Energy Board are also participants in this initiative.
+The Canada-Nova Scotia Offshore Petroleum Board, the Canada-Newfoundland and Labrador Offshore Petroleum Board, and the Canada Energy Regulator (formerly the National Energy Board) are also participants in this initiative.

 FORRI oversaw the modernization of Canada Oil and Gas Drilling and Production Regulations (2009).
 It also led the development of three new regulations– Administrative Monetary Penalties, Cost Recovery, and Financial Requirements– to implement the federal Energy Safety and Security Act (2015), and the provincial Canada-Nova Scotia Offshore Petroleum Resources Accord Implementation Act (Amended) – Bill 18 and the Canada-Newfoundland Atlantic Accord Implementation Act (Amended) – Bill 2.